gzcwnk/Redcap-on-rootless-podman/README.md

 chmod 0777 modules and temp  sub-directories.

-mkdir /home/svc_redcaptest/.local/share/containers/storage/volumes/systemd-redcapt1-redcap/_data/archive and copy all the files and directories (especially database.php) to archive for safe keeping.
+mkdir /home/svc_redcaptest/.local/share/containers/storage/volumes/systemd-redcapt1-redcap/_data/archive and copy all the files and directories
+(especially database.php) to archive for safe keeping as you will need files to recover from an upgrade gone wrong.